 Each node in the hierarchy tree reflects the state of a corresponding infrastructure object.
-If there exist unresolved alarms for the object, Veeam ONE Monitor displays on the node an icon of an alarm with the highest severity.
+If there exist unresolved alarms for the object, Veeam ONE Client displays on the node an icon of an alarm with the highest severity.

 Veeam ONE reflects the state of child objects on parent nodes to let you easily find problematic objects.
 For example, if an error alarm was triggered for a host, the error icon will be displayed on the host node.
 In addition, a red downward error will be shown on the parent cluster node and on the parent management server node to indicate that an error has occurred on the child host.
-If necessary, you can change Veeam ONE Monitor client settings to display icons next to affected objects only.
+If necessary, you can change Veeam ONE Client settings to display icons next to affected objects only.

 - To expand/collapse all tree nodes, right-click the root node in the inventory pane and choose Expand all/Collapse all from the shortcut menu.